-January 1, 2020 was the deadline for the production and the importation of the refrigerant called R-22.
+January 1, 2020 was the deadline for the production and importation of the refrigerant called R-22.
 For numerous years, it was popular, especially since it was able to be used with HVAC systems.
 It could extract hot air from inside and pump it outdoors.
 However, numerous studies proved how harmful it was to the environment.
 As such, the government issued strict regulations that caused the HVAC industry to develop better units and more environmentally friendly refrigerants.

 Can We Still Get R-22 Refrigerant In New Jersey?

 Currently, it’s still available.
-However, its cost has risen tremendously because of limited production and significant demand.
+However, its cost has risen tremendously because of the cease of production and significant demand.
 For some, the price has soared to as much as $2000 just for a recharge on the home’s central air-conditioning system!
 For larger air conditioners, then it will be even more expensive to recharge it.
 This dilemma has led to smart homeowners to compare these exorbitant costs that come with deteriorating, older central AC units with modern more efficient systems.

 Don’t delay, call McAllister Energy today for a free assessment of your home’s cooling system.

 Should your air conditioner need a recharge this season or after, you will have no alternative other than to pay the astronomical R22 refrigerant costs or replace the HVAC system.
 Since your system is already on its last leg, y0u should be smart and place your hard-earned money on a new system that will give you a higher level of efficiency and comfort.
 Take advantage of the more competitive prices of a new AC unit if your home has a cooling system that is more than 15 years old.

 Why Have They Banned R-22?
 The Damage To The Environment Caused By R-22